-- You must be signed in to the Tenant Manager using a supported browser. - · You must belong to a user group that has the Root Access permission. - If you plan to import a federated group, you have configured identity federation and the federated group already exists in the configured identity source.
+- You must be signed in to the Tenant Manager using a supported web browser. - You must belong to a user group that has the Root Access permission.
+See Tenant management permissions. - If you plan to import a federated group, you have configured identity federation and the federated group already exists in the configured identity source.